 Cloudflare data centers and tunnels

-In the event a Cloudflare data center is down, Cloudflare’s edge network does not advertise your prefixes, and your packets are routed to the next closest data center.
-To check the system status for Cloudflare’s edge network and dashboard, refer to .
+In the event a Cloudflare data center is down, Cloudflare’s global network does not advertise your prefixes, and your packets are routed to the next closest data center.
+To check the system status for Cloudflare’s global network and dashboard, refer to Cloudflare System Status.

-Once a tunnel is in the Down state, edge servers continue to emit probes every 60 seconds.
-When a probe returns Healthy, the edge server that received the healthy packet immediately sends two more probes.
-If the two probes return Healthy, Magic Transit sets the tunnel status to Degraded.
+Once a tunnel is in the down state, global network servers continue to emit probes according to the cadence described above.
+When a probe returns healthy, the global network server that received the healthy packet immediately sends two more probes.
+If the two probes return healthy, Magic Transit sets the tunnel status to degraded (as three consecutive successful probes no longer satisfy the condition for a down state).

-Tunnels in a Degraded state transition to Healthy when the failure rate for the previous 30 probes is less than 5%.
+Tunnels in a degraded state transition to healthy when the failure rate for the previous 30 probes is less than 0.1%.
 This transition may take up to 30 minutes.

 Consider two tunnels and their associated routing priorities.
 Remember that lower route values have priority.

-If the link between Tunnel 1 and Cloudflare becomes unusable, Cloudflare edge servers discover the failure on their next health check probe and immediately issue two more probes.
+If the link between Tunnel 1 and Cloudflare becomes unusable, Cloudflare global network servers discover the failure on their next health check probe, and immediately issue two more probes (assuming the tunnel was initially healthy).

-Suppose the connectivity issue that set Tunnel 1 health to Down becomes resolved.
-At the next health check interval, the issuing edge server receives a successful probe and immediately sends two more probes to validate tunnel health.
+Suppose the connectivity issue that set Tunnel 1 health to down becomes resolved.
+At the next health check interval, the issuing global network server receives a successful probe and immediately sends two more probes to validate tunnel health.